Start9Labs/docs/src/user-manual/gateways.md

   If your Internet Service Provider (ISP) uses <a href="https://en.wikipedia.org/wiki/Carrier-grade_NAT" target="_blank" noreferrer>Carrier-grade NAT (CGNAT)</a>, such as Starlink, it means you share an IP address with other customers.
 Therefore, it is not possible to use your router as a clearnet gateway.
 You must use Option 2 below.
   ```

 - **Option 2**: if you want to obfuscate your home IP address from people accessing your server, or your ISP uses CGNAT, you can create a StartTunnel private gateway and use that instead of your router.
-Refer to the [Creating a StartTunnel Private Gateway](../../misc-guides/start-tunnel.md) guide.
+Refer to the [Using StartTunnel](../../misc-guides/start-tunnel.md) guide.